g0bel1n/megazord-backend/README.md

 ## Techniques used

 In this project we used Data Augmentation, Transfer Learning (Inception V3,EfficentNet, EfficientNetV2, MobileNetV2), Fine Tuning.

 ## Errors known

-None.
+The importation processes in-between files is quite messy, you might check that first if you encounter errors.

 ## Why *Megazord* and *zords* ?

 Well, it is because of the architecture of our neural network.
 It combines several small neural networks, trained to distinguish object from the same class (ex: motor_s and motor_m) to make a big neural networks that classify each label.
 It made us remember the good old days, when we used to watch the *Power Rangers series*.
 They used to merge their zords (each Ranger had its own zord aka fighter robot) into a megazord which could defeat the bad guys.
 In our case, the megazord is the final model and the zords are the secondary models.

 ## Tips